 - What is the stage of development of this medicine?

-The medicinal product was not authorised anywhere worldwide for soft tissue sarcoma or designated as orphan medicinal product elsewhere for this condition, at the time of submission.
+The medicinal product was not authorised anywhere worldwide for soft-tissue sarcoma or designated as an orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 10 November 2005 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 10 November 2005 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: